-- (1) Based on the \$5.86 book value of a share of Common Stock at December 31, 1995. - (2) For information regarding recent exercises of stock options, see --"Transactions with Affiliates" below.
+(1) Based on the \$5.86 book value of a share of Common Stock at December 31, 1995.

 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

 Determinations regarding compensation of the Company's employees are made by the Company's Board of Directors.
 Although Director William C. Erbey is an employee of the Company, he does not participate in deliberations of the Board of Directors concerning his compensation.